Members

 Kristian Vejbæk Nicolaisen

-Kristian Vejbæk Nicolaisen is a PhD student in psycholinguistics.
-His research concerns the representation and processing of events.
+Kristian Nicolaisen has a PhD psycholinguistics.
+His research concerns the representation and processing of events as well as the interface between language and visual perception.
 He is also interested in the construction grammar approach to language and cognition.
-For his dissertation, he is investigating aspects of time in events denoted by ditransitive argument structure constructions.
+In his dissertation, he investigated aspects of time in events denoted by double-object verbs and constructions.

 Martha Rudka